 Do you have a favorite secret about the Haunted Mansion in Disney World?
-The recently revealed Haunted Mansion interactive queue features a spook-tacular assortment of animated elements designed to allow guests to stay entertained while waiting in the attraction’s line.
+The recently revealed Haunted Mansion interactive queue features a spooktacular assortment of animated elements designed to allow Guests to stay entertained while waiting in the attraction’s line.
 The interactivity of some of the crypts is obvious, pressing instruments to hear their sounds or avoiding streams of water leaking from a sea-worthy sepulcher.
-But since the interactive queue first soft opened on Monday, a puzzle featured on one of its new crypts has remained unsolved – until now.
+But since the interactive queue first soft-opened on Monday, a puzzle featured on one of its new crypts has remained unsolved – until now.
 I will be your ghost host as we unlock the secrets of this attraction in the new interactive queue.

 The library crypt features two sides of stone books, pushing in and out on their own, appropriately arranged in groups of 13.
 (You can see them in action near the end of this video.)
-Most guests passing these books find the need to push them back in as they pop out, with children finding extra joy in pounding on them, “Whac-a-Mole” style.
+Most Guests passing these books find the need to push them back in as they pop out, with children finding extra joy in pounding on them, “Whac-a-Mole” style.

-But inscribed on some of the books are a few sinister symbols that include a bust, an axe, a candlestick, a snake, and many more – 20 distinct symbols in all.
+But inscribed on some of the books are a few sinister symbols that include a bust, an ax, a candlestick, a snake, and many more – 20 distinct symbols in all.
 Arranged in small groups with space between each, it becomes clear that these symbols are more than just decoration.
-In fact, they form a “cryptogram” (or is it “crypt-ogram”?) in which each symbol represents a letter of the alphabet, ultimately forming words and sentences.
+In fact, they form a “cryptogram” (or is it “cryptogram”?) in which each symbol represents a letter of the alphabet, ultimately forming words and sentences.

-With no key to the mystery offered, it is left up to guests to figure out what each symbol means.
+With no key to the mystery offered, it is left up to Guests to figure out what each symbol means.
 It’s a daunting task when standing in person inside the new area, but after reviewing pictures of both sides of the library crypt, my wife and I have cracked the new Haunted Mansion code.

 Spoiler-Free Look at the Haunted Mansion Cryptogram